DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/creator_tasks.md

 For example, if your application generates 10,000 graphical objects for a single image, a single screen capture at the lowest magnification that shows overlapping anotations that cannot be distinguished is not very helpful.
 Submitting a single graphical object at the lowest magnification such that the rendering shows only a dot in a sea of cells is also not helpful.

-You will want to submit a small number of screen captures that will show a high level view of the annotation graphical objects with screen captures at higher magnification that will show more detail of the annotations.
+You will want to submit a small number of screen captures that will show a high level view of the annotation graphical objects and other views at higher magnification that will show more detail of the annotations.
 It will be important that the screen captures or possibly out of band text will show or describe landmarks on the slide to help the Project Manager and Viewer representatives compare the expected rendering with that produced by Viewer applications.

 See the section below for options on submitting the rendered images.